GTNewHorizons/Computronics/README.md

 ### License
 The mod's license can be found [here](https://wiki.vexatos.com/wiki:licensing).

-This is the repository for the Computronics Minecraft mod.
+This is the repository for the GTNH fork of the Computronics Minecraft mod.

 ### Mods required to compile